MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/90_install_rrf.md

 You can also [connect to the mainboard over USB](https://teamgloomy.github.io/putty.html) using Putty or another terminal emulator depending on your operating system - watching the output of the terminal when the machine connects to the WiFi network will show the IP address that has been assigned.

 !!! warning
-    When installing a new release of the RRF configuration as an _upgrade_, your `network.g` file will not be overwritten. _However_ - the WiFi module will be updated, which wipes all network details from the module itself.
+    When installing a new release of the RRF configuration as an _upgrade_, your `network.g` file will not be overwritten. _However_ - the WiFi module will be updated, which may wipe all network details from the module itself.

     To avoid this making the machine unrecoverable (at least without connecting to USB), RRF will always reboot in Access Point mode after any update cycle.
-You must then re-enter the network details, entering the `M587` command in [Configure your WiFi network](#configure-your-wifi-network) before rebooting.
+You can then re-enter the network details if necessary, using the `M587` command in [Configure your WiFi network](#configure-your-wifi-network) before rebooting.

+    Additionally, if you are prompted by DWC to Install the updates, you can safely click No - these will be installed when you reboot and clicking Yes will just make the process take longer.

 ---